Sleep training for 2 year olds: How to, methods and tips

 Extinction methods can be an effective way to help older babies and toddlers learn to self-soothe and fall asleep independently.
 Studies [1] show that graduated extinction can even help to strengthen the bond between parent and child.
 It is important to note, however, that the total extinction cry-it-out method should be monitored with a video monitor, to ensure the child's safety.

-If you're curious about what lies ahead with sleep training, glimpse into the future to see what you might experience once your baby is a toddler.
+If you're curious about what lies ahead with sleep training, glimpse into the future to see what you might experience with sleep training for .
+Also take a look back at to see how far you've come.

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.